ftom

 The soldiers demanded a whole, well-cooked meal that could be served quickly at a price they could afford.
 The Russian soldiers were among those who shouted the loudest, and when they entered these small restaurants, they shouted in Russian, быстро “Bistro,” which means “quickly.”
 Within a few weeks, all the soldiers from the different armies had one word in common and on entering a restaurant, they would call out “bistro,” and dinner would be cooked and served in less than an hour and a half.
 The first French fast-food restaurants had arrived.

-From then on, and for the next 150 years, bistros remained a uniquely French mixture of bar, café, and restaurant, with even the smallest villages having one or more.
+years, bistros remained a uniquely French mixture of bar, café, and restaurant,

 However, economic shifts and world wars sadly closed tens of thousands of these establishments; the bistros that remain are celebrated for offering France's comfort foods—dishes that are simple, rich in history, and deeply satisfying.
 When you step into a French bistro today, you are stepping directly into a continuous culinary tradition that has defined French popular dining for nearly two centuries.